John E. B. Mayor: Career

-He is buried in the Parish of the Ascension Burial Ground in Cambridge.

 Vegetarianism

-Mayor succeeded Francis William Newman as President of the Vegetarian Society in 1883.
-Mayor was a strict vegetarian and teetotaller but it was noted that "he never sought to impose his rule of abstinence on others."
+Mayor succeeded Francis William Newman as president of the Vegetarian Society in 1884 and remained in that position till his death.
+He was a strict vegetarian and teetotaller but it was noted that "he never sought to impose his rule of abstinence on others."
 Mayor authored What is Vegetarianism?, in 1886.
 His vegetarian writings were published in the book, Plain Living and High Thinking in 1897.

+In October 1905, a meeting was held at Congregational Memorial Hall, London, for octogenarian vegetarians.
+Speakers in attendance included Mayor (then aged 84), Joseph Wallace, T. A. Hanson, C. P. Newcombe, Samuel Saunders, and Samuel Pitman, brother of Isaac Pitman.

+Mayor ate a strict vegetarian diet and lived off twopence a day.
+His diet consisted of bread, fruit, porridge and vegetables with lemonade as his only drink.

+Death

+Mayor died on 1 December 1910 in Cambridge.
+He is buried in the Ascension Parish Burial Ground in Cambridge.